Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 #### Long Options

 The general rule is to provide long over short parameter names where possible to ease understanding.
-This holds especially for Slurm options, but also for other commands.
+This holds especially for Slurm options, but also other commands.

 ??? example